-UK immigration rules are changing as a result of Brexit – the full details have not yet been announced.
-We will update this page as soon as we are able.
-If you have any queries, please email firstname.lastname@example.org
+UK immigration rules are changing as a result of Brexit.
+If you have any queries, please email email@example.com

 DO I NEED A VISA or other permission?

 Read below for details about the different immigration routes and answers to some common questions.
-If you are unsure if you need a visa or whether to see a border control officer on arrival, please check your eligibility here.
+Please also check whether you need a visa or whether to see a border control officer on arrival, by using the UK Government checker here.

 DIFFERENT ROUTES / ELIGIBILITY

 It is straightforward to study on any of our Bible School courses if you are either:

 - an Irish citizen; or

 - hold a UK Ancestry Visa; or